abduabohalima/JINAbase/README.md

 - The X-axis and Y-axis limits enable you to select a specific range of values.

-- The PLot button is available once the references, location, science key ,c-key and type are selected.
+- The Plot button is available once the references, location, science key ,c-key, and type are selected.

 - The Reference tab gives you the option to choose which references to include in the sample.

-- The value beside the Show upper limits tick box is to set the length of the upper limmits arrow.
+- The value beside the Show upper limits tick box is to set the length of the upper limits arrow.

 - The marker size is to select the size of the scatter points.